Techcable/cargo-outdir/README.md

 }
 `````

 If packages don't have an `$OUT_DIR` (because they don't have a build script), then the value for the specified key will be null.

-This can be used along with [jq](https://stedolan.github.io/jq/) for easy processing in scripts :)
+This can be used along with [jq](https://stedolan.github.io/jq/) for easy processing in scripts.

-If multiple packages have the same name, then version will be added.
-More precicely, the json keys will be the minimal `cargo pkgid` needed to disambiguate them.
-This is actually [somewhat difficult to do](./src/spec.rs) :)

 ## How it works
-This runs `cargo check --message-format=json` and extracts only the nessicarry information.
+This runs `cargo check --message-format=json` to extract the necessary information.

 Historically this has been an issue for IDEs, both [intellij-rust](https://github.com/intellij-rust/intellij-rust/pull/4542) and [rust-analyser](https://github.com/rust-analyzer/rust-analyzer/pull/1967) have struggled to support this.

-Do to recent compiler changes, this will always output the proper [`$OUT_DIR` variables](https://doc.rust-lang.org/cargo/reference/build-scripts.html#outputs-of-the-build-script) for all packages that have one.
+Do to recent cargo changes, this will always output the proper [`$OUT_DIR` variables](https://doc.rust-lang.org/cargo/reference/build-scripts.html#outputs-of-the-build-script) for all packages that have one.

+If multiple packages have the same name, then a version will be added.
+More precisely, the json keys will be the minimal `cargo pkgid` needed to disambiguate them.
+This is actually [somewhat difficult to do](./src/spec.rs).